 You do not actually have to touch the other person to be charged with assault.
-Simple assault is a second degree misdemeanor and is punishable by up to 60 days in jail and a fine not to exceed $500.
-Aggravated assault, which is assault committed with a deadly weapon without the intent to kill or with the intent to commit a felony, is a third degree felony and is punishable with up to five years in prison and a fine not to exceed $5,000.
+Simple assault is a second-degree misdemeanor and is punishable by up to 60 days in jail and a fine not to exceed $500.
+Aggravated assault, which is an assault committed with a deadly weapon without the intent to kill or with the intent to commit a felony, is a third-degree felony and is punishable with up to five years in prison and a fine not to exceed $5,000.

 Florida Statute 784.03 defines the offense of “battery” as follows: